 - Eat real food.
 Our bodies are hardwired to eat real, nutrient-dense food from the earth.
 The closer it is to coming right out of the earth, the more nutrient-dense the food is and the healthier it is for us.
 Let’s feed our children from the earth, not from a package.
+Children don’t always understand why they must eat healthy food, and many kids dislike vegetables or think they do.
+You might want to consider showing them this YouTube channel, which has some fun, educational songs about the importance of vegetables and eating healthy.

 - Avoid the toxins.
 Our foods are filled with chemicals such as herbicides, insecticides, antibiotics, food dyes, additives, preservatives.
 These synthetic chemicals increase the toxic load in our bodies and our kid’s ability to handle a high amount of toxins from our food and our environment is a lot lower than a fully mature adult.
 If our bodies are unable to effectively move these toxins out, then the body puts the toxins into storage in various tissues, which can affect the function of different systems in the body.
 I suggest to eat organic foods as much as possible, in order to decrease the toxic exposures in our children.